Does Medicare Cover Chiropractic Services?

 • Inpatient and outpatient services

 Not all chiropractic services count towards fulfilling the Medicare Part B deductible.
-The specific benefits will vary depending on your plan.
+The specific benefits may vary depending on your plan.

-Under Part B of Original Medicare, 80% of your covered chiropractic treatment will be paid after the deductible is met, and you will be accountable for the remaining 20% of the cost.
+Under Part B of Original Medicare, at least 80% of your covered chiropractic treatment could be paid after the deductible is met, and you will likely be accountable for the remaining 20% of the cost.

 Coinsurance and Medicare-Approved Amounts

 In addition to the deductible, another important term to understand is coinsurance.
-Within the context of Medicare, this typically represents a proportion of the Medicare-approved sum that individuals are responsible for paying for services subsequent to fulfilling any deductibles.
+Within the context of Medicare, this could represent a proportion of the Medicare-approved sum that individuals may be responsible for paying for services after fulfilling any deductibles.
 The coinsurance percentage for chiropractic care may fluctuate based on the medical insurance plan and the specific services availed.

-The term ‘Medicare-approved amounts’ in relation to chiropractic services denotes the amount determined by Medicare as reasonable for a specific chiropractic service.
-Medicare provides coverage for medically necessary spinal manipulation to correct acute or chronic subluxation, but it does not extend coverage to other services or tests ordered by a chiropractor, such as X-rays, massage therapy, and acupuncture.
+The term ‘Medicare-approved amounts’ with chiropractic services will likely denote the amount determined by Medicare as reasonable for a specific chiropractic service.
+Medicare could provide coverage for medically necessary spinal manipulation to correct acute or chronic subluxation, but might not extend coverage to other services or tests ordered by a chiropractor, such as X-rays, massage therapy, and acupuncture.

 Compare plans and enroll online